 Causes of spalling include repeated hosing of concrete for cleaning, animal urine, radiator overflow, fertilizer, uncleared snow and ice, ice-melting agents, and road salts from vehicles.
-Repair of spalling is a home maintenance task.
+Repair of spalling is a home maintenance task and does not fall within the purview of Fall Creek Homes' warranty.